hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Main activations and weights are signed INT8; bias and partial sums are INT32.
 - Native GEMM, FullyConnected, Conv, and pointwise paths require symmetric
   quantization: IFM zero point == 0 and weight zero point == 0.
 OFM zero point is arbitrary INT8, applied by requantization.
-Nonzero IFM zero point is unsupported unless an explicit, tested affine-to-symmetric conversion is inserted before the native operation.
-The operator checker must reject violations before scheduling.
+A corpus-backed Conv with a scalar nonzero IFM zero point may be canonicalized exactly by subtracting `ifm_zero_point * sum(weights)` from each constant INT32 bias and materializing implicit padding with the raw IFM zero-point byte before the connection is relabelled as symmetric.
+The compiler must reject nonconstant weights/bias, correction overflow, and every case outside that tested transform before scheduling.
 - Every operator instance in the selected model corpus uses a documented and tested Neural-AI lowering.
 Operators and parameter combinations outside that corpus fail at compile time with an actionable diagnostic unless separately